ibuchanan/bruno-restapi-atlassian/README.md

 For example, if your site's URL is `https://one-atlas-example.atlassian.net/` then use `one-atlas-example` in the `.env` file.
 14. Repeat for each Bruno collection.

+Note: Bruno's OAuth authorization flow is performed by Bruno itself, not your default browser.
+For me, that create frequent errors when obtaining a new authorization.
+Specifically, I see "too many 429s".
+The auth flow succeeds on the 2nd try.
+Although Bruno is smart enough to trigger the OAuth 2.0 flow when the access token has expired,
+Atlassian's implementation requires a `cloudid` in the request URLs;
+hence, always obtain the token with `Accessible Resources` before making other requests.

+## Exploring requests using One Atlassian environments

+One Atlassian is a demo environment with all Atlassian apps.
+The Bruno features for Environments & Variables help make it convenient to run requests with little or no configuration against known data.